 - Wander the vibrant streets of Castries.
 The cruise ship terminal is close to the downtown area so you can walk to the popular Castries Market and Craft Market.
 Vendors have gathered here for more than 100 years to sell fresh fruits and vegetables, handmade crafts and the usual touristy souvenirs.

 What did we miss?
-Do you have more recommendations for things to do in St Lucia?
+Do you have tips for things to do in St Lucia?

-Share your tips and recommendations in the comments section below.
+Share your recommendations in the comments section below.
+Our readers thank you!